 Water Heater Troubleshooting Tips

-Some water heater problems can be solved with a little bit of DIY knowledge.
-Here are tips in solving some of the most common issues with water heating systems.
-Remember to turn the power off your circuit breaker before doing anything.
+Certain water heater malfunctions can be addressed with basic DIY know-how.
+Here are some tips for resolving common problems with water heating systems.
+Always remember to turn off the power at your circuit breaker before taking any action.

 No hot water: Check the thermostat if it is set to the correct temperature and that the circuit breaker or fuse for the water heater is not tripped.
 Also check that the unit has sufficient gas or electricity supply.